-A Force for the Nation - To make Singapore the safest place in the world to the members of the SPF.
+A Force for the Nation - To make Singapore the safest place in the world

-CORE VALUES •
+CORE VALUES

 Originally published together with the SPF Mission in 1995, the SPF Core Values were meant to serve as guidelines for officers as they performed their duties.
 In 1997, the Core Values were tightened further and incorporated into the SPF's Vision.
 Since 2002, the Core Values have stood apart from the Shared Vision as a result of focus groups and dialogues with officers throughout the Force.